tfausak/tfausak.github.io/_posts/2017-08-09-deriving-type-classes-in-haskell-is-slow.md

 ```

 The last 4 types are enumerations.
 The largest of these has 29 constructors,
-but the others, like `RemoteId`, are pretty small.
+but the others, like `RemoteId`, are pretty small:

 ``` haskell
 data RemoteId